artpelling/impulse-response-estimation/irest-matlab/README.md

-## MATLAB scripts ##
+# MATLAB scripts

 Standalone scripts are in this directory.
-Functions and libraries shared by these scripts can be found in "Common".
+Functions and libraries shared by these scripts can be found in `Common`.

-# Common directory
+## Common directory
 Stores shared libraries and functions.
-Currently it contains the RAIT library to deal with rational ONS.
+Currently, it contains the [RAIT library](https://doi.org/10.1109/TSP.2012.6256382) to deal with rational ONS.

-# proof_of_concept_small_example.m
+## Scripts
-Showcases the transformation chain to retrieve the IR from input/output data on a small LTI system.
+- [`toy_example.m`](toy_example.m) Showcases the transformation chain to retrieve the IR from input/output data on a small LTI system with three poles.
+- [`fabian.m`](fabian.m) An example using a measured HRTF.